makotogitdev/weather-judge/README.md

 This gem retrieves weather forecasting data from Forecast.IO via [forecast-ruby](https://github.com/darkskyapp/forecast-ruby) using longitude and latitude and returns an overall score.
 The following criteria are used to judge the quality of weather.
-The total score is up to 100.
+The maximum score you can get is 100.

 - Temperature
 - Sky Cover
 - Wind speed
-- Change of Rain
+- Chance of Rain

 Currently it only evaluates today's data but I plan on adding an ability to take a specified date.
 This is more of a proof of concept at this point.
-Since there are four criteria at the moment, each of them holds up to 25 points.
-Optimal weather is considered as a day with comfortable temperature, less than 15 mph wind, low chance of rain, and low sky cover.
+Since there are four criteria, each criteria can be given up to 25 points.
+Optimal weather is considered as a day with comfortable temperature (67-77F), less than 15 mph wind, low chance of rain, and low sky cover.

 ## Installation